gabrielvsantana/dev-notes/README.md

 This is just one piece of my open personal notes collection, where I'm mapping out all my knowledge.
 If you're keen on checking out other topics, give this a click: ***[official dev-notes](https://github.com/gabrielvsantana/dev-notes)***
 ```
-# For More Dev Notes

-This is just one piece of my open personal notes collection, where I'm mapping out all my knowledge.
-If you're keen on checking out other topics, give this a click: ***[official dev-notes](https://github.com/gabrielvsantana/dev-notes)***

 <br/>